 Come Christmas it’s easy to get caught up in the shopping hype.
 This year, think past the typical and plan an original, well thought out holiday.
 Your kids are obviously going to ask for toys and whatever popular craze is flooding advertisements.
 But you can steer the holiday into being about more than just gifts.
 You can think about your children’s interests to come up with some fun activities that focus on the experience more than material items.
 Stumped as to where to begin?
 Well, I have solved that problem.
 Here are some Memorable Christmas Activities for Kids that the whole family will enjoy.
+Also be sure to check out our Easy Christmas Crafts for Tweens.

 A memorable Christmas doesn’t have to be expensive.
 Too often holidays become overwhelming with the cost of gifts, decorations and food.
 Take all the superficial hype away this year and plan a close family holiday that will build memories, not debt.